Hadto note

 Chapter 3 of Keet’s book sharpens an operational instinct: every formal system gives you some kinds of power and imposes some kinds of limits.

 Description logics matter because they sit in a practical middle ground.
 They are expressive enough to support useful inference, but constrained enough that cost, tooling, and behavior can still be reasoned about.
+This is not just a technical preference.
+It is a business constraint.
+A system that cannot explain what it inferred, how long the inference will take, or when the model stops short is hard to trust in daily operations and expensive to support once it spreads across a company.

 Practical questions they force